realkarimsaleh/HomeLab-Chronicles/Setup-Guides/Networking/Domain Services/Cloudflare-DDNS.md

-# DDNS on a Raspberry Pi using Cloudflare API
+# DDNS on a Linux/ Unix Host using Cloudflare API

 This guide provides step-by-step instructions for setting up Dynamic DNS (DDNS) on any Unix based machine with Cloudflare's API.
 DDNS keeps your domain pointed at your home network even when your ISP assigns a dynamic public IP address that changes frequently.